-One Best of Breed may be selected from each class except Classes W and X. The first blue ribbon winner in each lot is eligible to compete for Best of Breed.
+\Immediately after the last lot in a breed category has been judged, one Best of Breed will be selected for each breed with the exception of Classes I, W, and X. The first blue ribbon winner in each lot is eligible to compete for Best of Breed.